aklump/live_dev_porter/documentation/source/databases.md

 # Databases

-If a project uses at least one database, it must be defined in configuration for it to be included in the copy.
-You must give it an `id` at minimum.
-Once defined, it can be referenced later in the configuration.
-You may define multiple databases if necessary.
+If a project uses at least one database, it must be defined in configuration.
+You must give it an ID.
+Using that ID, it can be referenced in other parts of the configuration.
+You may define multiple databases if that applies to your situation.

+You must also define which plugin is used to access your database, along with the plugin-specifiy configuation.
+Example plugins are: _mysql_, _lando_, _lando_git_.

-In cases where a database can be assumed, such as `export` without the use of `--database=NAME`, the first database ID listed in the environment list will be used.
+If you have more than one database defined, the first listed in the configuration will be assumed unless you specify otherwise with `--database=ID`.
 In the following configuration example, `primary` will be assumed the default database.

 ```yaml
 environments: